Fill the Gap Scholarship

 • Have experienced foster care after the age of 14 in the state of Oregon.

-• Graduated from high school or earned their GED.
+• Graduated from high school (minimum 2.5 GPA), or earned their GED.

 • Enrolled (or plan to enroll) in 12 or more credits per term.